yanchenglee98/tp/docs/UserGuide.md

 - `clear`: deletes all the contacts in the application
 - `exit`: exits the application

-Alternatively, you can check out Hall-y's feature list [here](#4-features) for more commands.
+Alternatively, you can check out Hall-y's [feature list](#4-features) for more commands.

 --------------------------------------------------------------------------------------------------------------------